comses-education/github-starter-course/README.md

 Git helps you maintain a clean record of what you’ve worked on - which files changed, what were the changes, and why were the changes made.
 It's also important to know how to  easily switch between versions so you can always get back to that Last Known Good Setup that you had before you began tinkering or experimenting with something new.

 Git and GitHub can help you transparently document and preserve the provenance of your scientific code. *Which changes came from where, when, from whom, and why* can all be reliably stored and made accessible by Git, facilitating future comprehension and reuse.
-However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance like gardening.
+However, a clean Git history that clearly demonstrates the evolving life of a piece of scientific code requires discipline and maintenance, like cleaning or gardening.

 GitHub is a way to use the power of Git online with an easy-to-use web interface.
 It’s widely used in the software world and beyond to collaborate and maintain the history of projects.

 ## Key Concepts

-Let's start with some common terms and definitions.
+Let's start by defining some common terms you'll find in Git and GitHub.

 ### Repositories

-A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#cloning-a-repository) it, which downloads a local copy of the Git repository onto your computer.
+A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#cloning-a-repository), which downloads a local copy of the Git repository to wherever you issued the `clone` request.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).

 GitHub repositories can contain a **README** plain text file in Markdown format.
 Every directory managed in your Git / GitHub repository will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).